amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/DiffractivePracticeInTheWild/thingpower_part4.md

 We will make teams to visit the art, based on availability and location of the art.
 Time permitting, we will visit one piece together today.

-*As a team, answer the following questions...*/ Diffracting.../
+*As a team, answer the following questions...* / Diffracting... /
--What does the map do?
+*What does the map do?
--What do the artwork markers do?
+*What do the artwork markers do?
--What can you say about the locations of public art in Albuquerque?
+*What can you say about the locations of public art in Albuquerque?

 *Now make plans...*/
--Who is on your team?
+*Who is on your team?
--Do you have sufficient contact information?
+*Do you have sufficient contact information?
--Which artworks will you visit and when?
+*Which artworks will you visit and when?
--When will you visit?
+*When will you visit?

 #### ***********************************************